 Functioning tumors secrete large amounts of a particular hormone, causing various syndromes.
 Some functioning tumors are cancerous.
 The hormones that may be secreted and their tumor type include

-Excess secretion of these hormones can also occur in multiple endocrine neoplasia.
+Excess secretion of these hormones can also occur in a disorder called multiple endocrine neoplasia.

 Generic NameSelect Brand Names